kofiagyei79/kofiagyei79.github.io/README.md

 * Utilized the **Metasploit Framework** to select, configure, and execute precise payloads against identified system vulnerabilities.

 ### 4. Documentation & Reporting
+### 🟣 Purple Team Integration (Active Engineering Phase)

+🔄 **Bridging Offensive Hacking with Defensive SIEM Monitoring** To simulate realistic enterprise workflows, the attack vectors executed in this Black Box Capstone (including Nmap scanning patterns and exploitation paths) are actively being used as the baseline testing material for **Project 2**.
+This allows me to capture live attack telemetry and engineer the exact Splunk SIEM detection rules listed below.
 * Authored comprehensive security documentation detailing the step-by-step attack chain.
 * Created actionable remediation steps to patch the exploited vulnerabilities and harden the system.